-Training topic/title: Attendance Management and Wellbeing - experienced line managers Attendance Management and Wellbeing - new line managers Type of training: (see Mandatory and Role Essential Training policy for descriptions) Not required Mandatory (must be on mandatory training register) Role Essential (must be on the role essential training register) Yes - Desirable or Developmental Directorate to which the training is applicable: Yes - Directorate of Mental Health Yes - Community Health Services Yes - Enabling Services Yes - Estates and Facilities Yes - Families, Young People, Children, Learning Disability and Autism Yes - Hosted Services Staff groups who require the training: (consider bank /agency/volunteers/medical) Line managers Governance group who has approved this training: Strategic Workforce GroupDate approved:May 2024 May 2024 Named lead or team who is responsible for this training: HR advisory team Delivery mode of training: eLearning/virtual/classroom/ informal/adhoc Virtual via MS Teams Has a training plan been agreed?
+Training topic/title: Attendance Management and Wellbeing - experienced line managers Attendance Management and Wellbeing - new line managers Type of training: (see Mandatory and Role Essential Training policy for descriptions) □ Not required □ Mandatory (must be on mandatory training register) □ Role Essential (must be on the role essential training register) Yes - Desirable or Developmental Directorate to which the training is applicable: Yes - Directorate of Mental Health Yes - Community Health Services Yes - Enabling Services Yes - Estates and Facilities Yes - Families, Young People, Children, Learning Disability and Autism Yes - Hosted Services Staff groups who require the training: (consider bank /agency/volunteers/medical) Line managers Governance group who has approved this training: Strategic Workforce Group Date approved: May 2024 Named lead or team who is responsible for this training: HR advisory team Delivery mode of training: eLearning/virtual/classroom/ informal/ad hoc Virtual via MS Teams Has a training plan been agreed?
 Yes Where will completion of this training be recorded?
-Yes - uLearn Other (please specify) How is this training going to be quality assured and completions monitored?
-Through WDG Signed by Learning and Development Approval name and date Puisons orosanceza
+Yes - uLearn ☐ Other (please specify) How is this training going to be quality assured and completions monitored?
+Through WDG Signed by Learning and Development Approval name and date Pusors ordered.
+Date: May 2024